-Health, safety and ESG Experience and knowledge related to workplace health, safety and sustainability/ESG, including: understanding the structure of, and legislative frameworks for, the development of safety management systems (includes Chain of Responsibility). understanding the importance of technology and incident response preparedness. understanding and awareness of environmental, community and social responsibility.
+Skill and experience Description Health, safety and ESG Experience and knowledge related to workplace health, safety and sustainability/ESG, including: understanding the structure of, and legislative frameworks for, the development of safety management systems (includes Chain of Responsibility); understanding the importance of technology and incident response preparedness; understanding and awareness of environmental, community and social responsibility; and awareness of climate change, its risks, opportunities and strategy to reduce carbon emissions impacts of the company's operations.
 Public relations and communications Understanding of, and engagement and ability to communicate with, stakeholders including investor, community, industry and government organisations. policy Knowledge of, and experience in, marketing to and communicating with customers and engaging with government, interest groups and the general public.
-Banking, finance and capital markets Understanding of, and experience in, investment management, corporate finance, capital and debt markets, financial products and sources of funding. - Ability to contribute to strategic financial planning and oversee funding arrangements.
+Banking, finance and capital markets Understanding of, and experience in, investment management, corporate finance, capital and debt markets, financial products and sources of funding.
+Ability to contribute to strategic financial planning and oversee funding arrangements.
 Accounting and audit Qualifications and/or significant experience in, and understanding of, financial accounting and reporting and internal financial controls.
 Ability to identify key risks to the organisation in a wide range of areas including legal and regulatory compliance, and risk and compliance management frameworks and systems.
 Understanding of, and ability to oversee, budgets and the efficient use of resources.
-Legal, regulatory compliance, risk and Experience in governance and risk within complex organisations overseeing and managing regulatory frameworks and processes including an: corporate governance understanding of legislative and regulatory frameworks (e.g. ASX Listing rules and Corporations Act requirements) in respect of the principal activities of large, public listed companies; understanding identification of risk and an ability to identify appropriate mitigation measures. understanding of competition and trade practices regulation and regulatory processes.
-Cyber security and • Awareness and understanding of cyber security risks and defences in the context of the organisation's operational environment. information technology (IT) Knowledge and experience in the strategic use and governance of information management and information technology, including understanding the current drivers of IT innovation in the logistics market. systems and strategy Understanding customer networks, IT requirements and inter-operability.
+Legal, regulatory compliance, risk and Experience in governance and risk within complex organisations overseeing and managing regulatory frameworks and processes including an: corporate governance understanding of legislative and regulatory frameworks (e.g. ASX Listing rules and Corporations Act requirements) in respect of the principal activities of large, public listed companies; understanding identification of risk and an ability to identify appropriate mitigation measures; and understanding of competition and trade practices regulation and regulatory processes.
+Cyber security and Awareness and understanding of cyber security risks and defences in the context of the organisation's operational environment. information Knowledge and experience in the strategic use and governance of information management and information technology, including technology (IT) understanding the current drivers of IT innovation in the logistics market. systems and strategy Understanding customer networks, IT requirements and inter-operability.